 Follow the plan above and your high school resume for college will look like Selena Gomez wrote it.

 Pro Tip: Don’t just use skills from our list.
 Think what skills fit the school best.
 A customized college resume will beat a generic option any day.

 Make your college activity resume skill section as real as Emma Watson.
-See our guide: +30 Best Examples of What Skills to Put on a Resume (Proven Tips)
+See our guide: Skills & Abilities to List on a Resume

 Write a Compelling College Cover Letter